adilsond/DevOps_Test_Case/README.md

 # Any other settings..

-You can check any other containers and app settings checking the `docker-compose.yml` file, the `Dockerfile` inside the subfolders and any other comment inside the apps config files and scripts.
+You can check any other containers and app settings inside the `docker-compose.yml` file, the `Dockerfile` inside the subfolders and any other comment inside the apps config files and scripts.

 # License